 All information to be published in the repository shall be published immediately after such information is available to IdenTrust.
 IdenTrust will publish ACES Certificates immediately upon acceptance of such ACES Certificates.
-Information relating to the status of an ACES Certificate will be published in accordance with IdenTrust's ACES MOA.
+Information relating to the status of an ACES Certificate will be published in accordance with the IdenTrust ACES MOA.

-IdenTrust's website for ACES contains links to:
+The IdenTrust website for ACES contains links to: